tpauldike/js-ES6-react/session-4/README.md

 > *Make the **Identify yourself** button that is on the web page to ask for the user's name and respond with a message like "Hello <the_name>" when the button is clicked.*

+To watch the live video recording, click [here](https://youtu.be/isSAj4l9hHc)